-(Offered at the Hialeah, Miami, Homestead & South Beach campuses) (Currently offered in English only at South Beach Campus)
+(Offered at the Hialeah, Miami, & Homestead campuses)

 To prepare students to meet the State of Florida mandated requirements to become a licensed Facial Specialist, as well as a professional Makeup Artist.
 To help students build their confidence and prepare them for the real world.

 The Comprehensive Facial and Makeup program is designed for students to achieve the highest quality skills in the field of Skin Care and the creative techniques that are demanded of today’s Makeup Artists.
 This course combines two disciplines to equip students with the knowledge, skills and attitude to work in a wide range of capacities throughout the beauty and health industry.
 Students will develop proficiencies in skin care, makeup beauty secrets that all professional Makeup Artists and Skin Care Specialists should know.
 Students undergo extensive classroom and practical training and will have the opportunity to use their skin care skills in a real life spa setting; ensuring they are fully prepared to enter the job market with the skill and confidence of a professional.
 They will also have the chance to build a portfolio in order to showcase their work and have an advantage when looking for work in this competitive field.

 HIV104 HIV/AIDS (4 Hours)

 CMU102 COMPLETE MAKEUP (20 Hours)